r4ulcl/nTask/README.md

 ### Docker compose

 Once the configuration files have been modified.
-To run NetTask in manager mode the easiest way is to run the docker compose manager as follows.
+To run nTask in manager mode the easiest way is to run the docker compose manager as follows.

 ``` bash
 docker compose -f docker-compose-manager.yml up -d